emilynordmann/scholaRship/docs/07-Echo_course.md

 # To break this code down, we start with the innermost function
 # 1. We first make each unique video name a factor (unique category)
 # 2. We then make each factor a number, so we get an ascending number from 1 to 9
-data$video <- as.numeric(as.factor(data$video))
+data$video <-as.factor(as.numeric(as.factor(data$video)))
 ```

 ## Handling date/time data with `lubridate`

+It's important to be able to track engagment with lecture recordings throughout the semester so being able to analyse the data according to time and data is importnat.
 Handling date/time data in R is somewhat different from other variable types and should be treated differently and handled with care.
 The `lubridate` package in R (loaded as part of the `tidyverse`) allows us to easily handle tricky date/time data and extract useful information from these.

 ### Converting variables to date/time format